SEC adopts new rules on exchange traded funds

-NEW YORK (Reuters) - The Securities and Exchange Commission on Thursday said it would adopt a new rule to modernize how exchange-traded funds (ETFs) are brought to the market and their regulation.
+NEW YORK, Sept 26 (Reuters) - The Securities and Exchange Commission on Thursday said it would adopt a new rule to modernize how exchange-traded funds (ETFs) are brought to the market and their regulation.

 The long-awaited Rule 6c-11 - or the ETF rule as it is more commonly called - is aimed at simplifying rules governing ETFs and seeks to speed up the process of launching new ETFs while reducing associated costs.